-Typically, laws dictate a death certificate should be created within 72 hours of a death being reported and submitted to the local health department.
-Each state has specific regulations on the timeframe for submitting a death certificate, and these requirements can range from one to 10 days.
+Most states require death certificates to be completed and returned to the funeral director within 48 to 72 hours.
+However, each state has specific regulations on the timeframe for submitting a death certificate; they can range from one to 10 days.

-In some states, death records are public and anyone can request one, but in most states you must be related to the deceased or legally representing their family.
-To obtain a death certificate for someone you may need to provide the following, depending on your state.
+In some states, death records are public and anyone can request one.
+However, in most states, death certificates will be released only to those who are related to the deceased or are legally representing their estate.
+To obtain a death certificate for someone, you may need to provide the following information:

-- Proof of your identity that includes a photo, your signature, and that is not expired
+- Unexpired proof of your identity that includes a photo and your signature

 - The legal names of the deceased's parents, including their mother's maiden name

-- The reason why you're requesting a copy, with documentation such as an insurance policy with your name as the beneficiary
+- The reason why you're requesting a copy, with documentation (such as an insurance policy that lists your name as the beneficiary)

 State Death Certificate Timeframes

 Use the chart below to find the processing time after requesting a death certificate.
 This is an indicator of how long you can generally expect it to take for you to receive death certificate copies after placing an order.

 |Alabama||Same-day in person||Montana||2-3 weeks|

 |Arizona||7-10 business days||Nevada||Same-day in person|

 |Delaware||Same-day in person||North Carolina||Same-day in person|